ajojothepineapple/shortestPathGraph/README.md

 Test 13: Should basically paint a "wheel" graph where there is a node in the middle of the picture, which connects to all the other nodes, which are connected in the cycle.
 The output is written to "output_test.png" and needs visual confirmation as a test.

 Test 14: Should paint the path on top of the map done in Test 14 in blue, which is basically goes as follows: Center node - Most Southern Node - Node to immediately to the West of the most Southern Node - Center Node - Most Western Node - Node The the South of the Most Western Node - Node to the South of the Previous Node - Center Node.
 The output is written to "output_test_path.png" and needs visual confirmation as a test.

+**Dijkstra**
+Test 15: checks that shortest distance is 7 on specified 6 node graph.

+Test 16: checks the that the algorithm returns the correct shortest path nodes on the same adjacency matrix as above.